Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 not particularly like the process.
 The traditional approach to CSS quickly becomes an intertangled mess unless you really know what you are doing.
-With the reuse of complex classes and cascading effects it reminds of writing effectul object-oriented code with inheritance hiearchies.
+With the reuse of complex classes and cascading effects, it reminds of writing effectful object-oriented code with inheritance hierarchies.
 Something which I've left behind a long time ago (and for good reason) now that I mostly work in Haskell and Rust.